webclinic017/hyprnote/apps/docs/extensions/outlook-calendar.md

 ## Notes

-- It might be enough to just include `Google Calendar` to `Apple Calendar`.
+- It might be enough to just include `Outlook Calendar` to `Apple Calendar`.

 ## Resources